axiomiety/crashburn/go-bt/README.md

 We need a client that can seed the dummy file.

 # TODO
+ - de-dupe peers (if they're on the tracker but we already received an incoming connection)
+ - client should serve blocks!
+ - client should publish number of completed/missing blocks to tracker
+ - need to manage choke/unchock better
+ - client shouldn't die when a peer requests a block it doesn't have

+# DONE
  - fix the hardcoding of ::1 everywhere...
- - client should publish number of completed/missing blocks to tracker
- - client should serve blocks!